DivSeek-Canada/crop-module/README.md

 ### Tripal (Drupal) HTML Site Files

-The _divSeek-canada_ project customization of the docker-tripal docker-compose.yml provides external docker *volume* mappings.
-One of these is to a _"tripal_sites"_ subdirectory within which the Tripal (Drupal) site configuration files are placed.
-These files may be customized accordingly, either directly or through the Tripal (Drupal) 'admin' dashboard.
+The _divSeek-canada_ project customization of the docker-tripal docker-compose.yml provides Docker *volume* mappings.
+One of these is to a _"tripal_sites"_ Docker volume within which the Tripal (Drupal) site configuration files are placed.
+If this volume may be directly accessed to customize the files or the site customized through the Tripal (Drupal) 'admin' dashboard.

 ### Tripal (Drupal) PostgreSQL Database

 Similarly, _divSeek-canada_ project customization of the docker-tripal docker-compose.yml provides external docker\
-*volume* mappings to a _"tripal_db"_ subdirectory within which the Tripal (Drupal) postgres database files are placed.
+*volume* mappings to a _"tripal_db"_ Docker volume within which the Tripal (Drupal) postgres database files are placed.
-Given suitable postgres credentials, this database may be directly accessed(?) and content modified to project needs.
+Given suitable postgres credentials and access through Docker, the content of this database may be directly modified to project needs.

 ## Customize inside the 'web' Docker container using _drush_